Money Smart Kids Read

 The library will be offering a Baby and Me program on Fridays at 10:30 am beginning on March 24th and continuing through May 5th.
 This program is for babies, young toddlers and their parents/caregivers.
 Join Ms. Holly for a short story, interactive play and songs as well as an opportunity to introduce babies to the library.
 If you have any questions please call the library at 468-3431.

 The library will be offering a program for children to read to Spirit, a certified therapy dog, on Wednesdays from 6:30 pm – 7:30.
 Children may sign-up for a 15 minute slot by stopping in at the front desk or calling the library at 468-3431.
 Reading to Therapy dogs is a fun way for children to build reading confidence and fluency, please call the library or stop-in with any questions.

-The Coloma Library Book Club is meeting for a book discussion on Thursday, April 30 @ 5:30 pm.
-The title to read before the discussion is I am Malala by Malala Yousafzai.
-Depending on demand, copies are generally available at the front desk for check out.
+The Coloma Library Book Club is meeting for a book discussion on Thursday, April 27 @ 5:30 pm.
+The title to read before the discussion is The Underground Railroad by Colson Whitehead.
+Generally, depending on demand there are available for check-out at the front desk.

 The Book club regularly meets every other Thursday and is always looking for new members.
 If you are interested in more information please click here or stop in the library.